On-Demand Resources from Penn State Extension

 Make the most of your pasture acreage using rotational grazing!

-In this video, you will learn about an easy test that can be performed on your farm to test if overmilking is occuring.
-With these results you can monitor unit removal as well as adjust unit take off to reduce stress on teat ends.
+In this video, you will learn about an easy test that can be performed on your farm to test if overmilking is occurring.
+With these results, you can monitor unit removal as well as adjust unit take-off to reduce stress on teat ends.

 Forests and Wildlife